psychemedia/storytelling-notes/unforeseen-nonsense.md

 He departs, and goes to a coffee-house, full of thought, and rests his head on his hand.

 As he did so, the casket was underneath; it struck against his elbow, and bruised his arm, so that it smarted a good deal.
-Then said he, " It is good for me to suffer.
+Then said he, "It is good for me to suffer.
 Did I not hear the hawker say, 'Whoever buys it, will rue it?'"

-Then the casket answers, and says to him, " Tush, if you did not want me, why did you take me?"
+Then the casket answers, and says to him, "Tush, if you did not want me, why did you take me?"

 The Prince was like to lose his wits on hearing the casket talk.

-"Don't be astonished," it continued, " I am your salvation.
+"Don't be astonished," it continued, "I am your salvation.
 Only listen to what I tell you, and never fear.
 In the evening you will go to the Fair One's house.
 As soon as you enter, say, 'Good evening to you,' and see that you put me down somewhere, and afterwards begin to tell as many lies and stories as you can.
 She, meanwhile, will be sitting aloft by the glass cupboard, she sees you, and you don't see her, and she is as silent as a rock.
 Then you must say, 'Well, as the Princess doesn't deign to speak to us, won't you speak to us?' naming the object on which you have placed me.
 Then I will begin to talk to you, and you must ask me to tell you a tale, and I shall answer, 'I will, but on your honour, wall you pronounce a right judgement thereon?' and you must take good care and pronounce one that is altogether wrong.
 Then she will be indignant, and will speak.

 "These, my words, do you obey,
 Write on paper what I say."

 Then the Prince took heart, and longed for the evening to come.
 Till night drew on, the day seemed like a year, and when it grew dark — before you could count two, he was with the Princess.

 A crowd hurried thither to watch the result from outside, and stood agape.
-The Prince entered with all politeness, and said, " Good evening, fair lady, light of my eyes!
+The Prince entered with all politeness, and said, "Good evening, fair lady, light of my eyes!
 How are you?
 Won't you speak a word to me, the stranger ?

 "'Open thy lips, I pray thee, and speak but two words unto me,
 To ease me of these heartfelt pang?, that send their anguish through me.'"